Bartholomew Samuel Rowley

 Rowley was promoted rear-admiral on 14 February 1799, and returning to employment at Chatham in the spring of 1801 he flew his flag aboard various vessels including the Irresistible 74, Captain William Bligh, and from the end of May the Theseus 74, Captain John Bligh.
 In June he sailed for Yarmouth aboard the Aeolus 32, Captain John William Spranger, but by July was back in the Thames at Sheerness.
 In the same month it was announced that he would superintend the payment of ships at Sheerness and Chatham, and thereafter he also presided over a number of court-martials.
 He eventually struck his flag at Chatham on 6 May 1802 aboard the Argonaut 64, Lieutenant John Stevens.

 Upon the resumption of hostilities with France in May 1803 Rowley was called to the Admiralty, and days later he raised his flag at Sheerness aboard the guardship Zealand 64, Captain William Mitchell, as commander-in-chief at the Nore.
 On 13 July 1804 he was praised for his activity in managing the extinguishing of a fire in the dockyard, and at the end of the month he and several other officers, including her then favourite, Captain Thomas Manby of the Africaine 38, dined the Princess of Wales.
 Towards the end of August Captain Adrian Renou assumed the duties of Rowley’s flag captain, and in November he was temporarily replaced as commander-in-chief at the Nore by Vice-Admiral Billy Douglas, although he was back at his post in the following month.
 In January 1805 Captain Renou died suddenly whilst dining with Captain Manby, and Rowley attended his funeral on 6 February as the chief mourner.
 His flag-captain then became Henry Lidgbird Ball.
 He was promoted vice-admiral on 9 November 1805, and in March 1807 was a member of the court-martial that sat on Commodore Sir Home Riggs Popham at Portsmouth to consider that officer’s unilateral decision to attack Buenos Aires.
+During his time at Sheerness he lived in Rochester, where he became acquainted with the local electors but failed in his attempts to replace Rear-Admiral Sir William Sidney Smith as the Tory candidate in the general election.

 In April 1807 Rowley was succeeded at Sheerness by Rear-Admiral Thomas Wells, and he shifted his flag into the Excellent 74, Captain John West, in order to assume the position of commander-in-chief in the Downs.
 Here his flag was raised aboard the Princess of Orange 74, Captain Joshua Sydney Horton.
 On 4 May a telegraph summoned him to London, and arriving back at Deal two weeks later he began preparing transports for the Baltic expedition which resulted in the Bombardment of Copenhagen by Admiral James Gambier on 7 September.